ebonnal/streamable/README.md

 ```

-### concurrency
+### `concurrency`

-Set the `concurrency` parameter to apply the transformation concurrently.

-Only `concurrency` upstream elements are pulled for processing; the next upstream element is pulled only when a result is yielded downstream.
+Set the `concurrency` param to apply the transformation concurrently, only `concurrency` upstream elements are pulled for processing; the next upstream element is pulled only when a result is yielded downstream.

-It preserves the upstream order by default, but you can set `as_completed=True` to yield results as they become available.
+It preserves the upstream order by default, set `as_completed=True` to yield results as they become available.

-#### Via threads
+#### via threads

-If `concurrency > 1`, the transformations will be applied via `concurrency` threads:
+If `concurrency > 1`, the transformation will be applied via `concurrency` threads:

 ```python
 pokemons: stream[str] = (